Tamolitch Falls waterfall

 What does this mean for your visit?

-Flow is well below normal for this time of year, so the waterfall may be a trickle.
+Flow is lower than usual for this time of year.
 Water temperature is very cold at 42 degrees F, expect numbness within minutes.
 Mineral content is typical.

 Water Quality